HeRCLab/nocsim/doc/nocsim.md

 ### `conswrite STR`

-Write a specified string either to standard output, or to the GUI console, depending on how `nocsim` is being executed.
+Write a specified string standard output.

+As of noc-tools 2.0.0, `conswrite` is deprecated and should not be used for new code.
+In previous versions, this was used to interface with the GUI text console, which no longer exists.

 ### `errwrite STR`

-Write a specified string either to standard error, or to the GUI console depending on how `nocsim` is being executed.
-Text displayed in the GUI console will be colored red.
+Write a specified string to standard error.

-Aside from targeting either stderr or coloring the text red, this command behaves identically to conswrite.
+As of noc-tools 2.0.0, `errwrite` is deprecated and should not be used for new code.
+In previous versions, this was used to interface with the GUI text console, which no longer exists.

 ### `route FROM TO` (routing behaviors only)